 – Another place worth a visit is The Wax Museum of Cesky Krumlov.

 – Marionette Museum.
-This excellent branch of Prague’s National Marionette Theatre is situated in the former Church of St Jošt, and shows a large range of Czech marionettes and puppets through their history, including theatres and stage sets.
+This excellent branch of Prague’s National Marionette Theatre is situated in the former Church of St Jošt.
+It shows a large range of Czech marionettes and puppets through their history, including theatres and stage sets.
 Location: Latrán 6; Adult admission 80 CZK; Open 9am-6pm Apr- Aug, 10am-4pm Sep & Oct.

-The Old Town Tour – This gives the best overview to the town and is also the one that runs the most regularly.
+The Old Town Tour – This gives the best overview of the town and is also the one that runs the most regularly.
 It costs 250 CZK and lasts for about 1.5 hours.